11 Jun, 2023

 Bitcoin Mining Electricity Cost

 Miners need to consider several factors to minimize the electricity cost of mining.
-This includes the electricity cost in your location, the hardware mining efficiency, and the size of your mining rig or pool.
+These include the electricity cost in their location, the hardware mining efficiency, and the size of their mining rig or pool.

 For instance, it costs about $10,720 to mine one Bitcoin in the United States.
 This cost is comparably low, considering other regions like Germany, Denmark, and Belgium.